vana-com/VRCs/VRCs/vrc-8.md

 2. **DLP Scoring:**
     - The total staked metric in the scoring system now time-weights individual stakes under 21 days.

-3. **APY Adjustments:**
-    - A new APY field reflects the adjusted APY for new stakers, starting at the current Epoch 2’s APY and gradually decreasing to zero by the epoch’s end.

 ## Copyright